-Biodiversity Enhancements of integrated bat bricks, bee bricks and bird nesting bricks are recommended in the new houses.
+Biodiversity Enhancements of bat boxes, insect houses and bird boxes on trees have been recommended onsite.
 A native wildlife scheme is also recommended for any landscaping.

 2 Introduction

 2.1 Background

 - 2.1.1 Plan Ecology Ltd has been commissioned to provide an ecological assessment including a preliminary bat assessment of 31 Barkham Ride, Finchampstead, Wokingham, RG40 4EX Grid Reference: SU789658 (referred to from here on as 'the Site'). - 2.1.2 This report sets out the ecological issues associated with the site and the surrounding area and identifies how these will be addressed through scheme design and mitigation or compensation in order to meet with local and national planning policy and legal requirements relating to protected sites and species.